ogdevlabs/whs-compass/readme.md

 # Wayzata Compass Program - Code Development Support

-This repository goal is to provide the mentee with the required Python game development exploration via an 14-week planned work.
+This repository goal is to provide the mentee with the required Python game development exploration via a 9-week planned work.

 ## Remarks:
 - Completion of video game is optional